Larne Defeat Linfield to Extend Irish Premiership Lead with Title in Sight

 What's Next

 All eyes turn to 17 April when Larne host Glentoran in what could be a title-defining encounter.
-A Larne win would put them in a commanding position; a Glentoran victory would set up a grandstand finish.
+A Larne win would put them in a commanding position with just two games remaining; a Glentoran victory would set up a grandstand finish.
 Follow the Irish Premiership table and fixtures at BBC Sport Northern Ireland.
+Full match reports and analysis are also available at BBC Sport.